algorys/sysadmin/CONTRIBUTE.md

 ref: glpi-update
 ```

-As you can see, lang has to be change and the ref not.
+As you can see, `lang` has to be change but the `ref` must be identical.
 The `ref` is a **unique id** for your post to make possible switching between english and french.
 It's not the same like tag who can be assigned to different post.

 Be sure your `ref` is **unique** !